-Toronto Communications Tech Firm Mass Minority makes AdWeek 100: Fastest Growing Agencies list
+Toronto Communications Tech Firm Mass Minority makes Adweek 100: Fastest Growing Agencies list

 Mass Minority is a data analytics communications company that combines data mining, data brokerage and analytics to create unique patented data products.
 Mass Minority consists of three operating divisions and offers a range of services that include Mass Minority Media & Technologies, Mass Minority content productions for a digital age and a full-service agency driven to bring certainty to creativity.
 Mass Minority was founded by CEO Brett Channer in June 2015 with limited private shares ownership.

-About AdWeek:
+About Adweek:

 Adweek is the leading source of news and insight serving the brand marketing ecosystem.
 First published in 1979, Adweek's award-winning coverage reaches an engaged audience of more than 6 million professionals across platforms including print, digital, events, podcasts, newsletters, social media and mobile apps.
 As a touchstone of the advertising and marketing community, Adweek is an unparalleled resource for leaders across multiple industries who rely on its content to help them do their job better.